koushikzep99/dart-programming-problems/README.md

 # Dart Programming Problems

-### Note: All the problems listed here are taken from this amazing resource titled [Simple Programming Problems](https://adriann.github.io/programming_problems.html) by [Adrian Neumann](https://github.com/adrianN).Check out his site for awesome additional content on the questions.
+### Note: the problems listed here are mostly taken from this amazing resource titled [Simple Programming Problems](https://adriann.github.io/programming_problems.html) by [Adrian Neumann](https://github.com/adrianN).Check out his site for awesome additional content on the questions.

 ### How to use this Resource
 1. The problems listed below are categorized into 4 categories.
 Beginner,List and Strings,Intermediate and Advanced.